-The obvious downside with the Vanguard Investor Platform is that in terms of funds Vanguard will only accept investments from their own Vanguard index funds.
+The obvious downside to the Vanguard Investor Platform is that, in terms of funds, Vanguard will only accept investments from their own Vanguard index funds.

-Due to the fact that Vanguard is aimed at investors who can withstand a long term holding period, it is an important consideration that the total expense ratio is generally lower on ETFs than for equivalent mutual funds, and therefore, over time, these lower costs will favourably impact your bottom line.
+Due to the fact that Vanguard is aimed at investors who can withstand a long-term holding period, it is an important consideration that the total expense ratio is generally lower on ETFs than for equivalent mutual funds, and therefore, over time, these lower costs will favourably impact your bottom line.

 Research Service and Tools Review

 The education section at Vanguard can only be described as limited, primarily in the form of articles with some video offerings discussing investment products, retirement planning, and the general economy.
-However, as Vanguard has positioned themselves as a buy-and-hold solution, it stands to reason that their investors won’t need streaming data and dynamic charting facilities.
+However, as Vanguard has positioned itself as a buy-and-hold solution, it stands to reason that their investors won’t need streaming data and dynamic charting facilities.